 A Tradition of Innovation and Expansion

 The Riese Organization is one of the largest restaurant management companies in the New York City.
-The Company owns and operates approximately 50 restaurants in the Metropolitan area.
+The Company owns and operates approximately 2 dozen restaurants in the NYC Metropolitan area.
 Included in the restaurant portfolio are such nationally known branded concepts as T.G.I.
 Friday’s, Tim Hortons, Pizza Hut, and KFC.
-The Riese Organization has also developed its own proprietary concepts including Tad’s Steaks and Tequilaville.
-Located at 560 Fifth Avenue, the Riese Organization is one of the largest private employers in New York City with nearly 2,000 employees.
+In their 75 year history, The Riese Organization has also developed its own proprietary concepts including Tad’s Steaks, Charley O’s, Martini’s and Tequilaville.

 Founding of the Company – 1940

 The Company was founded by Irving and Murray Riese in 1940 with an initial cash investment of $400 for the purchase of Paul’s Luncheonette on East 40th Street in New York City.
 Several years later, the Riese Brothers sold the luncheonette for $35,000.
 This success spurred the Rieses to begin a program of buying troubled restaurant properties, refurbishing them, and then selling them for a profit.
 Their main focus in these ventures was always for the property to be in a prime location.
 In 1953, the Riese Brothers began to slowly expand their operations and develop their own restaurants for the long term.
 They purchased prime New York City real estate for the purpose of operating additional restaurants or sub-leasing the sites to other businesses.